h2non/promitto/README.md

 **promitto** is a tiny and funny **Promise/Deferred library for JavaScript environments** which provides an elegant, standard simple [API](#api)

 It's compatible with the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/)
-and it provides useful features for asynchronous promise-based pattern programming
+and it provides useful features for asynchronous promise-based programming patterns

-promitto is written in [Wisp][wisp], a Clojure-like language that transpiles into plain JavaScript.
+promitto is written in [Wisp][wisp], a Clojure-like language which transpiles into plain JavaScript.
-It exploits functional programming style using common patterns such as lambda lifting, pure functions, higher-order functions, functional composition and more
+It exploits functional programming common patterns such as lambda lifting, pure functions, higher-order functions, functional composition and more

 ## Installation